Editorial by Industrial Quick Search

 Cartesian Robots

-Because cartesian robots generally only have one linear system per axis, each axis must be able to handle significant moment loads.
-This is why most cartesian robot axes are made up of linear actuators with two parallel linear guides.
+Cartesian robots typically feature one linear system per axis, requiring each axis to manage substantial moment loads.
+Therefore, most cartesian robot axes are constructed using linear actuators with two parallel linear guides to accommodate these demands.

 Robot Transport Units